kitnil/awesome/README.md

 ## Lua

 - [geopattern](https://github.com/azoyan/geopattern) - Generate beautiful SVG patterns from a string on Lua (5.1 - 5.4 and LuaJIT)
+- [ljos](https://github.com/dlannan/ljos) - A very simple linux kernel that boots into a luajit command line.
 - [lua-resty-jq](https://github.com/bungle/lua-resty-jq) - LuaJIT FFI bindings to jq
 - [apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway
 - [Monstercat-Visualizer](https://github.com/marcopixel/Monstercat-Visualizer) - A real time audio visualizer for Rainmeter similar to the ones used in the Monstercat videos.